VIVEK-1208/Medical-Recommendation-System/README.md

 ---

+# Screenshots
+(Add images/screenshots of the website interface and application here)

+---

 ## Project Overview

 This project combines healthcare knowledge with cutting-edge technology to create a platform where health meets accessibility.
 The **Medical Recommendation System** is designed to help users identify potential health concerns and gain insights into managing their well-being effectively.